At Kainos Print, we constantly encourage our customers to consider turning their accumulated wisdom, or creative ideas into books.

 We like a quote I came across recently from one writer who observes “Here’s my theory about the New York Times bestseller list: the most successful writers aren’t the most talented.
 They’re the most stubborn.”

-Here are some hints that may help you become overcome the disciple road-block.
+Here are some hints that may help you overcome the disciple road-block.
 These are drawn mainly from Joseph Finder’s article which you can find here.

 1. Just write it.
 Fix it later.
 That means: don’t worry about word choice or grammar.
 Don’t worry about getting your facts right.